-Ativan is a brand name for the drug lorazepam, a medication that falls in a class of medication called benzodiazepines.
+Ativan is a brand name for the drug lorazepam, a medication that falls into a class of medications called benzodiazepines.
 It works by slowing down the activity in your brain, putting you in a relaxed state.

 Doctors typically prescribe Ativan to help patients who struggle with anxiety disorders, but it’s also used to treat insomnia, epilepsy and irritable bowel syndrome.
-According to MedlinePlus, a website designed by the U.S. National Library of Medicine, it can be additive if you take it for a prolonged period.
+According to MedlinePlus—a website designed by the U.S. National Library of Medicine—Ativan can be additive if you take it for a prolonged period.

 Am I Addicted to Ativan?

 Addictions to Ativan don’t happen overnight.
-Addiction occurs when someone taking it takes it so long that his or her body becomes dependent on the medication.
+Addiction occurs when someone taking a substance takes it for so long that his or her body becomes dependent on the medication.
 According to the American Society of Health-System Pharmacists, Inc., you shouldn’t take Ativan on a regular basis for more than four months.

 Once your body has developed a chemical addiction to this stimulant, your body doesn’t function normally without the medication.
 Some Ativan abusers experience withdrawal symptoms when they don’t take the pill.
 Withdrawal symptoms can include:

 - Panic attacks, anxiety, tension or depression.